Pedestrian Safety Improvements: 3rd Avenue NW, NW 56th Street and NW 55th Place

 The work is one of the 12 projects selected by the Bridging the Gap Oversight Committee to be completed as part of the Neighborhood Street Fund program, which is funded by the Bridging the Gap (BTG) transportation levy, passed by voters in November 2006 and scheduled to end in 2015.
 In addition to 50% BTG funding, the other 50% funding for the project is from Safe Routes to School, a program that utilizes engineering and education to encourage students to walk and bike to school.

 The project reached final design in 2014.
-Construction is anticipated to begin as soon as mid-April.
+Construction began June 15 and is anticipated to last 8 weeks, weather dependent.
 The project team will continue to keep the community informed as construction details become available.

 Si usted necesita esta información traducida al español por favor llame al 206-733-9990.